 Make a Plastic Bottle Fishing Trap

 In a survival situation, every little bit of food you can capture adds to your chances of staying alive.
-If you’re in an area with fish, one of these small pop bottle funnel traps can be a great way to catch small minnows for either bait, or food if conditions are really bad.
+If you’re in an area with fish, one of these small pop bottle funnel traps can be a great way to catch small minnows for either bait or food if conditions are really bad.
+It’s not going to land you a trophy catch, but it doesn’t need to.
+Passive traps work while you’re doing something else — building shelter, gathering firewood, treating water — instead of standing at a creek bank hoping a fish takes your hook.

 Instructions fo making a plastic bottle fish trap

-• Shove the head or cone of the bottle into the body of the bottle.
-To further secure the head, you can poke a couple holes through the cone and use a bit of fishing line to tie the sections together.
+• Shove the head or cone of the bottle into the body of the bottle, point first, so it forms a funnel pointing inward.
+To further secure the head, poke a couple holes through the cone and use a bit of fishing line to tie the sections together so it doesn’t pop back out under pressure.

-• Throw in a couple small rocks to anchor the bottle to the bottom, poke a couple small holes in the bottle, and then add some small scraps of bait or small insects to attract the fish.
+• Throw in a couple small rocks to anchor the bottle to the bottom, poke a couple small holes in the bottle so it doesn’t float, and add some small scraps of bait or insects to attract the fish.

-• Place the bottle in some shallow water, and secure it with some line.
-Once the fish swim through the funnel, they will not be able to swim back out.
+• Place the bottle in some shallow water and secure it with some line, tied off to a stake, root, or rock on the bank so you don’t lose it to current.
+Once the fish swim through the funnel chasing the bait, they won’t be able to find their way back out.

 Hot this week